top of page

 positive news for sea turtles, as some 500 turtles were legally harvested there annually.
 Other

-to the survival and recovery of the regions turtle stocks.
+essential to the survival and recovery of the regions turtle stocks.

 Fortunately, there are ways that you can help: